ihsoft/KAS/README.md

 ####Mod for [Kerbal Space Program](http://www.kerbalspaceprogram.com/)
 ===

-KAS introduce new gameplay mechanics by adding winches, and eva attachable struts/pipes.
+KAS introduces new gameplay mechanics by adding winches, and EVA attachable struts/pipes.
 It gives some purpose to EVA and can be used for many things:

 - Resource transfer